 An die Musik D 547

-An die Musik expresses my profound gratitude to Dieter Fischer-Dieskau for the many hours we shared: “Beloved art, for this I thank you!”
+An die Musik expresses my great gratitude to Dieter Fischer-Dieskau for the many hours we spent together: ‘Beloved art, for this I thank you!‘

 Dietrich Fischer-Dieskau was born in Berlin in 1925.
-His father, a schoolteacher, loved to compose—among other things, he wrote the Singspiel Sesenheim (Heidenröslein).
-His mother, who was denied the chance to pursue a singing career, ensured that her three sons—Klaus, Martin, and Dietrich—received a solid musical education.
-The eldest brother, Klaus, began composing at an early age, dedicating Nocturne to their mother and Wehmut to his brother.
-Dieter knew from the very beginning that he wanted to become a singer: the first Lied he studied was Wie bist du, meine Königin.
-Shortly before being drafted in 1944, he became engaged to Irmgard “Irmel” Poppen, who would become his wife.
-Torn from his homeland, he wrote many love letters, filled with longing and remembrance (Andenken) for his distant beloved.
+His father was a schoolmaster who loved to compose, for example he wrote the Singspiel Sesenheim (Heidenröslein).
+Dieter's mother was denied the opportunity to become a singer, so she ensured that great care was taken over the musical education of her three sons Klaus, Martin and Dietrich.
+The eldest brother, Klaus began composing at an early age and dedicated Nocturne to his mother, and Wehmut to his brother.
+It soon became clear that Dieter wanted to be a singer, and the first song he studied was Wie bist du, meine Königin.
+Shortly before his military service in 1944, he became engaged to Irmgard ‘Irmel’ Poppen, his future wife.
+Torn from his homeland, he wrote many love letters full of longing for and memories of (Andenken) his distant beloved.

 Baritone Benjamin Appl is celebrated for a voice that “belongs to the last of the old great masters of song” (Suddeutsche Zeitung).
 A former BBC New Generation Artist and ECHO Rising Star, Benjamin has also been awarded Gramophone Award Young Artist of the Year.
 He signed exclusively to Sony Classical in 2016 and a multi-album deal with Alpha Classics in 2021.
 An established recitalist, Appl has performed at Ravinia, Rheingau, Schleswig Holstein, Edinburgh and Heidelberg Frühling festivals; Schubertiade Schwarzenberg and at the KlavierFestival Ruhr.
 He has performed at major concert venues including Grand Théâtre de Genève, Liceu Barcelona, Festspielhaus Baden-Baden, Wigmore Hall, Concertgebouw Amsterdam, Konzerthaus Berlin and Vienna, Elbphilharmonie Hamburg and Musée de Louvre Paris.
 Further afield, Benjamin made recent recital debuts at Carnegie Hall, San Francisco Performances, Dallas Opera, Shanghai’s Summer Air Festival and Sydney Opera House.
 In equal demand as soloist with major orchestras, his recent collaborators include the Royal Concertgebouw Orchestra/Klaus Mäkelä, Munich Philharmonic/Andrew Manze, Budapest Festival Orchestra, Leipzig Gewandhaus Orchestra, Philadelphia Orchestra/Yannick Nézet-Séguin, Staatskapelle Dresden/Christian Thielemann and many more.
 Outside the concert hall, Appl appeared in a film of Schubert’s Winterreise commissioned by the BBC and Swiss television station SRF, offering a unique interpretation of this epic work.
 He also has presented a series of programmes for BBC Radio 3 entitled ‘A Singer’s World’ and starred in a film ‘Breaking Music’ which celebrates both Argentinian Tango and German Lied traditions.